-The Omicron Reset
+Omicron Is Forcing Us to Rethink Mild COVID

 For society at large, too, a huge number of cases right now is a risk to our hospitals and our essential services.
 Consider everything that someone who is vulnerable to COVID needs, Leininger said.
 “We need water in her faucet, and we need food in her fridge.
 And we need the visiting nurse to be able to fly in because our hospitals are under siege,” she told me.
 That means water plants and grocery stores and airlines need employees to stay healthy and continue working.

 This is where things get messier.
 Our Omicron strategy is also constrained, at this point, by the willingness of a wearier public.
 With so much virus out there, we are once again needing to flatten the curve.
 But back in March 2020, we understood social distancing to “flatten the curve” as a temporary measure to get us through the next weeks or months.
-“Well now it’s been two years.
+“Well, now it’s been two years.
 Do we have to do this for five years?
 It’s just not sustainable,” says Julie Downs, who studies risk perception at Carnegie Mellon University.
 If the most drastic COVID restrictions—stay-at-home orders and preemptive closures—are off the table, then we cannot avoid a staggering number of Omicron cases.

 The CDC cutting isolation periods from 10 to five days for sick people is an attempt to balance these realities.
 The agency managed to roll out the new recommendations in the most confusing way possible—by first not requiring a test for people with no symptoms and downplaying the utility of tests before adding an optional test.
 But the CDC is fundamentally dealing with a hard set of trade-offs: We don’t have enough rapid tests for every sick person right now, and isolating people for too long or too short of a time both have consequences.
 Keep teachers and students in isolation for too long and schools can’t stay open; make them go back too soon, they spread the virus, and schools also can’t stay open.